Open-Cascade-SAS/OCCT/dox/dev_guides/contribution_workflow/contribution_workflow.md

     * the change has been reviewed;
     * the change has been tested without regressions (or with regressions treated properly);
     * the test case has been created for this issue (when applicable), and the change has been rechecked on this test case;
-    * "Additional information and documentation updates" field is filled by the developer;
     * the change does not conflict with other changes integrated previously.

   If the result of check is successful the Integrator integrates solution